Maria-Passechnik/m-camp/README.md

 Welcome to m-camp app, jump right in and explore our many camps.

 Feel free to share some of your own and comment on others.

+# Available Scripts

+In the project directory, you can run:

+## npm start